Sonoma Plaza: Description

 General Mariano Guadalupe Vallejo reviewing his troops in Sonoma Plaza, 1846.

 This plaza is surrounded by many historical buildings, including the Mission San Francisco Solano, Captain Salvador Vallejo's Casa Grande, the Presidio of Sonoma, the Blue Wing Inn, and the Toscano Hotel.
 In the middle of the plaza, Sonoma's early 20th-century city hall, at the plaza's center and still in use, was designed and built with four identical sides in order not to offend the merchants on any one side of the plaza.
-The plaza is a National Historic Landmark and still serves as the town's focal point, hosting many community festivals and drawing tourists all year round.
+The plaza is a National Historic Landmark District and still serves as the town's focal point, hosting many community festivals and drawing tourists all year round.
 It provides a central tourist attraction.
 "The Plaza", as it is known, is the site of a huge Fourth of July celebration, with thousands of the town's inhabitants attending the festivities.
 It is also the location of the Farmer's Market, held every Tuesday in the summer.